 Scenarios that were assessed generally result in either a static state in terms of ecosystem service functions, or slight improvements (Table 4.5).
-Scenario MG41 would likely result in a static level of ESS, but with slight improvements in provisioning and regulating services associated with slight increases in low water flow levels relative to PD.
-Scenario MG51 shows no real change in ecosystem service provision, with a slight reduction in regulating services related to the reduction in low water flows and reduction in stream-flow regulation and groundwater recharge.
-Unlike the other rivers an integrated traffic diagram is not provided for the uMngeni.
-This would be redundant as only Sc MG41 is common and this cores the same at both sites.
-Scenarios are very close to neutral in impact and as such show little sensitivity to ranking.
+Sc MG41 would likely result in a static level of ecosystem services, but with slight improvements in provisioning and regulating services associated with slight increases in low water flow levels relative to PD.
+Sc MG51 shows no real change in ecosystem service provision, with a slight reduction in regulating services related to the reduction in low water flows and reduction in stream-flow regulation and groundwater recharge.

-Table 4.5uMngeni River System: Ranking value for each scenario resulting in an integrated score and ranking for ESS at MG_I_EWR5
+Table 4.5uMngeni River system: Ranking value for each scenario resulting in an integrated score and ranking for ESS at MG\I\EWR5